 Fresh, diverse and delicious, Kiwis love their food.
-While you’re in New Zealand, seek out a couple of the following quintessential Kiwi foods.
+While you’re in New Zealand, seek out a few of the following quintessential Kiwi foods and drinks.

-Succulent and tender, roast lamb is a Kiwi favourite.
-New Zealand lamb is held in high esteem throughout the world and is one of the country’s top export meats.
-Best enjoyed flavoured with rosemary and plenty of seasonal veggies, roast lamb is a meal that is sure to impress.
-You'll find it on the menu of our best restaurants nationwide.
+Succulent and tender, roast lamb is a favourite for Kiwi's.
+New Zealand lamb(opens in new window) is held in high esteem throughout the world and is one of the country’s top export meats.
+Best enjoyed flavoured with rosemary and served alongside plenty of seasonal roasted vegetables, roast lamb is a meal that is sure to impress.
+You'll find it featured on the menus of our best restaurants nationwide.

-Kiwis are passionate about good ice cream - hokey pokey(creamy vanilla ice cream with pieces of honeycomb) anyone?
-New Zealanders also love their pavlova.
-A meringue-based dessert that’s topped with cream and fresh fruit, pavlova is a permanent fixture at the Christmas table.
-For something a bit healthier, you can’t go past the delicious kiwifruit – small and furry and green on the inside, it's best eaten by scooping the sweet, juicy flesh out of the middle.
+Kiwis are passionate about good ice-cream, be sure to try hokey pokey(opens in new window) (creamy vanilla ice cream with tiny balls of crunchy honeycomb).
+New Zealanders also love pavlova.
+A meringue-based dessert that’s topped with whipped cream and fresh fruit, pavlova is a permanent fixture at the Christmas table.
+For something a bit healthier, try some New Zealand stone fruit or a fruit salad featuring delicious kiwifruit, feijoas and passionfruit(opens in new window).